OpenSiFli/SiFli-Wiki/source/board/index.md

 ## Description

-SiFli Technology Co., Ltd. (SiFli) provides multiple development boards suitable for different application scenarios and requirements.
-The materials on this site are primarily for development boards available for public sale.
+SiFli Technology Co., Ltd. provides multiple development boards suitable for different application scenarios and requirements.
+The materials on this site are primarily for development boards that are publicly available for sale.
 For internal testing or non-publicly sold development boards, please contact your sales representative to obtain the relevant materials.

 ## Development Board List